 The consolidated financial statements are presented in Canadian dollars, which is the Corporation's and its subsidiaries' functional currency.
-Surge Energy USA Inc. had a U.S. dollar functional currency prior to its disposal in 2013.

 (d) Use of estimates and judgments

 The preparation of consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amount of assets, liabilities, income and expenses.
 Actual results may differ materially from these estimates.